Internet Security advice for persons of interest

 For Human Rights Activists and Journalists:

 If you are in an emergency, contact https://www.accessnow.org/help/ a full service help line that can even help you recover stolen email and social media accounts.
+Citizen Lab can also help in some cases.
 Having a live security person to help you is ideal.
 If that's not feasible read below for general guidance.

 Recommendations for Security Concerned Persons